renpy/renpy/sphinx/source/config.rst

 .. var:: config.speaking_attribute = None

-    If not None, this should be a string giving the name of an image attribute.
-The image attribute is added to the image when the character's image tag when the character is speaking, and removed when the character stops.
+    If not None, this should be a string giving an image attribute, which is added to the character's image tag when the character is speaking, and removed when the character stops.

     This is applied to the image on the default layer for the tag, which can be set using :var:`config.tag_layer`.

+    This is very similar to temporary attributes shown using @ in dialogue lines.
+The attribute is not removed when the text apparition animation ends, but when the dialogue window gets dismissed.

 .. var:: config.tag_layer = { }